dmarcotte/idea-handlebars/readme.md

 # IDEA-Handlebars:  [Handlebars](http://handlebarsjs.com/) template plugin for Jetbrains IDEs

-IDEA-Handlebars adds support for Handlebars templates to IDEs based on the Intellij IDEA platform (IDEA, RubyMine, PhpStorm, and others).
+IDEA-Handlebars adds support for Handlebars templates to IDEs based on the Intellij IDEA platform (IntelliJ IDEA, IDEA Community Edition, RubyMine, PhpStorm, WebStorm, PyCharm, AppCode).

 The key feature of this early version of the plugin is that it allows most of the power of the built-in IDEA HTML editing utilities to be used with Handlebars syntax inserted in the markup.
 Future versions will build out more Handlebars-specific utilites.